otthtml/django-challenge/README.md

 ## Modifications
 Dev environment improvements.
 - Made a devcontainer using docker.
-This means you can enter the devcontainer using the "Remote Containers" VSCode extension and run the services manually using `make api` and `make stock`.
+This means you can enter the devcontainer using the "Remote Containers" VSCode extension and run the services manually using `make install` to get all dependencies and then `make api` and `make stock`.
 To run all tests, you can use `make test`.
 If anything breaks while making changes to requirements, try cleaning the environment up with `make clean`.